Segmentation, Mapping, Text, LLMs

 Recap

-• Market maps depict competition, aide positioning
+• Market maps depict competition, aid positioning

 Going further